“The thing I like most is that my work involves challenges. My days are never boring, there are always slightly different things to solve.”

 I have just transferred to new duties within the design department.
 Previously I operated as a chassis designer.
 I now operate as a product development and pneumatics designer.
 The change is pleasant for me.
 When I started working at the design department, we agreed with the design manager that I would later be transferred to the position I have now started in.

 What qualifications do you have?

-How did you end up in your current profession?
+What led you to your current profession?